awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 **Role name**
 Enter a name for the role that the policy template creates\.
 **Policy templates**
 Lambda automatically adds the policy template **Basic Edge Lambda permissions** because you chose a CloudFront blueprint as the basis for your function\.
 This policy template adds execution role permissions that allow CloudFront to run your Lambda function for you in CloudFront locations around the world\.
-For more information, see [Setting IAM Permissions and Roles for Lambda@Edge](lambda-edge-permissions.md)\.
+For more information, see [Setting IAM permissions and roles for Lambda@Edge](lambda-edge-permissions.md)\.

 1. Choose **Create function**\.
 Lambda creates the function, and on the next page you see your function configuration\.